-This course would be suitable for those already studying A level psychology that want to broaden their knowledge of the subject, or those that are beginners to the subject area.
+This course would be suitable for those already studying A level psychology who want to broaden their knowledge of the subject, or those who are beginners to the subject area.
 Studying this enrichment will give you the expertise to further develop your interest in this fascinating subject area and go on to study psychology at university or pursue a number of career paths, such as criminal psychology, forensic psychology, mental health and social work.

 In this enrichment course, students will learn about behavioural economics, which is a branch of economic research that adds elements of psychology to traditional models in an attempt to better-understand decision-making by investors, consumers and other economic participants.
 Students will be given the opportunity to explore this in more depth and review a range of experiments that have been completed already, as well as carry out their own.
-The inspiration for these will come from leading behavioural economist, Richard Thaler.
+The inspiration for these will come from the leading behavioural economist, Richard Thaler.

-Business & Consumer Behaviour
+Business & consumer behaviour

 Why do you choose the things you buy?
 What do you consider a boring necessity or a fun luxury?
 What do you do with products once you’ve purchased them?
 When do you decide to get rid of them and why?
 This enrichment activity will investigate these questions and the methods businesses and other organisations use to guide and monitor consumer behaviour and the reasons behind consumer actions in the market place.
 This enrichment course will be useful for students studying business studies, economics or psychology at A level, or those broadly considering a future career in these fields.

-In pre-marketing you will gain first-hand experience of how businesses aim to influence the buying habits of customers and generate the maximum amount of profit, including their use of advertising and various promotional campaigns.
-You will visit a surprise, famous local organisation who will set you a marketing challenge.
+In pre-marketing, you will gain first-hand experience of how businesses aim to influence the buying habits of customers and generate the maximum amount of profit, including their use of advertising and various promotional campaigns.
+You will visit a surprise famous local organisation who will set you a marketing challenge.
 You'll work on this in teams and prepare a professional written proposal and presentation to deliver to visitors from the organisation.
 This will be ideal for anyone wishing to pursue a career in business or a related field.

 Laboratory technician skills